California R&D Tax Credit – All You Need to Know

 Research

-Contracted research expenses that are paid to third-party organizations for conducting research on behalf of the private entity also qualify as creditable against your overall tax liability.
-This must include payments that are made to universities, research institutions, and other entities that provide specialized research services.
+Contracted research expenses paid to third-party organizations for research on behalf of the private entity also qualify as creditable against your overall tax liability.
+This must include payments to universities, research institutions, and other entities providing specialized research services.

 How to Claim the California R&D Tax Credits?